DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 ```
 Copy the bitstream to the folder using SFTP.

-After the installation of the fgpautil, it is possible to configure the FPGA.
+After the installation of the fpgautil, it is possible to configure the FPGA.
 The following commands are executed:
 ```bash
 [vtuser@kria-kv260 Bitstreams]$ sudo fpgautil -b ~/Bitstreams/kria_kv260.bit
 ```